SherisseTJW/reinforcementLearning/chap1/README.md

 While rewards are Primary, in the sense that without rewards, there are no values and the purpose of values is to achieve more rewards, values are debatably more important than actions when making and evaluating decisions.

+The usage of such a value function distinguishes Reinforcement Learning from [evolutionary methods](#evolutionary-methods).

 However, the challenge then comes in obtaining the most accurate estimation of the value functions of each state given that we are unable to determine the reward signal for each future state.

 ## Environment model